sneha-afk/13s-docs-by-sneha/topics/make.md

 $ ./bar
 World Hello!
 ```

+{: .highlight}
+I tend to run a `make clean` before recompiling each time to be reassured the executable is made from scratch.
+This could be a problem in larger projects where there's many more files.
+Keep the topological nature of `make` in mind!

 {: .important}
 “I changed my code, why does it still have problems!”
 You must recompile after each code change to see the resultant change take place.